Commercial Deployment Security Policies¶

 Customers must perform Static Application Security Testing (SAST) on all container images.

-- These scans will be held to the same standards as DoD deployments.
+- These scans must meet the same standards as DoW deployments.

-- Results must be submitted as part of the security review.
+- Customers must submit results as part of the security review.

 Second Front is committed to maintaining strong security practices across all deployment environments.
 Adhering to the policies in this document ensures your applications are production-ready, defensible, and aligned with federal cybersecurity expectations—even without a formal government authorization boundary.